 The auditor is supposed to be non-partisan and not serving the company in any other capacity.
 Once all the forms are filled satisfactorily, the next step involves paying the fees and being issued with a Certificate of Incorporation, which is then followed by a Certificate of Commencement.

 Evaluate the cost of labor

-In Ghana, the Labor Act 651 of 2003 is responsible for regulating all labour and employment issues in the country.
-The Act has solid consolidation of all laws related to employers, labour, industrial relations, and trade unions.
+In Ghana, the Labor Act 651 of 2003 (opens in a new tab) is responsible for regulating all labor and employment issues in the country.
+The Act has solid consolidation of all laws related to employers, labor, industrial relations, and trade unions.

 When researching how to start a business in Ghana, I would also be keen on the value of labor.